20 September – Additional Notes

 ROMANS 2: TO BE OR NOT TO BE

 1. When I point the finger at others, blaming everyone else for doing things wrong, I’ll be judged with the same measurements that I’m using.
 A good Father would say to my accusations: “What’s good enough for the goose is good enough for the gander.
-Let’s now see how your behaviour, words and thoughts hold up under the weight of your own measurement for ‘right-ness’.” [v1-3] With the measure I use, it will be measured to me.[b]
+Let’s now see how your behaviour, words, and thoughts hold up under the weight of your own measurement for ‘right-ness’.” [v1-3] With the measure I use, it will be measured to me.[b]

 So, Shakespeare’s statement: “To Be or Not To Be” really is the question.
 The choice is ours and it’s as simple as it was when we were little children.
 Will we offer to our Father God “goodness” and be acceptable, or not?[d]
 No-one on the planet has an advantage, or excuse.[e]
 We’re all in the same boat.
-When we meet our Maker (and, according to this gospel – this “good news” message), Father God will assess the secret heart of us all, through His Right-Hand Man[f], Christ Jesus our Lord. [v16]
+When we meet our Maker (and, according to this gospel – this “good news” message), Father God will assess the secret heart of us all, through His Right-Hand Man[f], the promised Redeemer, Christ Jesus our Lord. [v16]

 CLICK to return to today’s “Daily Breadcrumbs”